defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 ```
 mount -t nfs 10.10.10.127:/home /temp -o nolock
 ```
 I already had the empty `/temp` directory created beforehand.
-Once the share is mounted, we can check to see what is there:
+Once the share was mounted, I checked to see what was there:

 ```
 +[root@kali: temp]$ ls -al